web-extend/web-extend/docs/guide/migration/vitesse-webext.md

 WebExtend uses Rsbuild under the hood, so you need to migrate the bundler from Vite to Rsbuild.
 Nevertheless, the migration process is easy, and the main changes are as follows.

 1. Create `rsbuild.config.ts` in the root.
-2. Add the following plugins：
+2. Add the following plugins.
    - [@web-extend/rsbuild-plugin](https://www.npmjs.com/package/@web-extend/rsbuild-plugin)
    - [@rsbuild/plugin-vue](https://rsbuild.dev/plugins/list/plugin-vue)
    - [unplugin-vue-components/rspack](https://github.com/unplugin/unplugin-vue-components)